Lafayette Cemetery No. 1 Pays Homage to New Orleans Culture

 We came upon a tomb poetically strewn with Mardi Gras beads and Sarah explained the New Orleans ‘second line’ tradition.

-“Usually you have either a grand marshal, or someone that’s an executor of the services, and they march in very front,” she continued.
+“Usually you have either a grand marshal, or someone that’s an executor of the services, and they march in the very front,” she continued.
 “Quite often nowadays, they are African-American women dressed in black, very ornate dress suits, and they usually have sashes denoting what social aid or pleasure club they belong to.”

 She said that the social aid, pleasure clubs and benevolent associations are usually neighborhood groups or individuals who have banded together over some sort of common ground, such as dance troupes, or women that belong to a certain club that does charitable work.